 - Investors can invest in the piece at $20 per share.

-- The artwork will be displayed at the Masterworks gallery until it is sold to a private collector.
+- The artwork will be displayed at the Masterworks gallery until it is sold to a collector.
 It's generally assumed the piece will be held for three to five years before being sold, and the proceeds distributed to shareholders.

 Features and Benefits of Investing with Masterworks